studiowebux/kubebuddy/docs/commands.md

 **Flags:**

-- `--compute`: Filter by compute ID
+- `--compute`: Filter by compute name or ID

 ### add